ATD 1-LAW

 Privity

-The act should be either already executed or be in the process of being done or should be executory (i.e. it should be promised to be done)
+i.
+The abstinence or act should be done at the desire of the promisor.ii.
+The act should be done by the promise or any other person.iii.
+The act should be either already executed or be in the process of being done or should be executory (i.e. it should be promised to be done).

-TRUE OF FALSE: Without consideration, a promise does not have any legal obligations.
+TRUE or FALSE: Without consideration, a promise does not have any legal obligations.

 True